-Time is precious, especially at this time of year in PR land.
+Time is precious, especially at this time of year in the land of the public relations firms.
 Christmas shopping, dinner, drinks, family but who can remember the last time they gave up their precious free time for charity, volunteered or took part in unpaid work?
 In the month that the BBC launched the #1MillionHours campaign and our client The GALAXY Hot Chocolate Fundstarted to donate to charity groups, I realised I knew very little about the importance of these unsung heroes.

 So, why are not more of us involved, is this due to time constraints or is there a stigma?
 The BBC are trying to make it ‘cool’ to volunteer again.
 Radio 1 and 1Xtra’s #1MillionHours campaign is a year-long volunteering campaign that will see both stations motivating their young listeners to pledge 1 million hours of time to good causes over the next 12 months. #1MillionHours is one of Radio 1 and 1Xtra’s most ambitious social action programmes to date, working with featured charities Age UK, Barnardo’s, Cancer Research UK and Oxfam to highlight volunteering opportunities.